Thai-Style Lemongrass Braised Pork

 Preparation time: 60-90 minutes | Serves: 2-4 people

-I’ve chosen pork shoulder for its combination of fat and leaner meat which creates a great mix of textures and helps enrich the curry.
-The trick with the sauce is to use the coconut milk while cooking the pork instead of using it after - the fat from the coconut almost separates from the base, but what remains is a light and fragrant gravy which has a delicate sweetness instead of a strong coconut flavour.
+The trick with the curry base is to use the coconut milk while cooking the pork - the fat from the coconut separates slightly, but what remains is a light and fragrant gravy which has a delicate sweetness instead of a strong coconut flavour.

 Ingredients